NYUDataBootcamp/Book/pandas-input.md

 **Exercise.** How would you drop the variable `z`?

-**Exercise (very challenging).** Use a list comprehension to change the variable names from `['x1', 'x2', 'x3']` to `['y1', 'y2', 'y3']`.  *Hint:*  What does `s.replace('x', 'y')` do to the string `s`?
+**Exercise (very challenging).** Use a list comprehension to change the variable names from `['x1', 'x2', 'x3']` to `['y1', 'y2', 'y3']`.  *Hint:*  What does `s.replace('x', 'y')` do to the string `s = "xray"`?

-## Dataframe methods
+## DataFrame methods

-One of the great things about dataframes is that they have lots of methods ready to go.
+One of the great things about DataFrames is that they have lots of methods ready to go.
 We'll survey some of the most useful ones at high speed and come back to them when we have more interesting data.

-**Data output.** To save a dataframe to a local file on our computer we use the `df.to_*` family of methods.
+**Data output.** To save a DataFrame to a local file on our computer we use the `df.to_*` family of methods.
 For example, the methods `df.to_csv()` and `df.to_excel()` produce csv and Excel files, respectively.
 Both require a file name as input.
 We'll hold off on them until we've addressed files on our computer.

 **Clipboard methods.**  We can read from the clipboard and write to it.
 Suppose we open a spreadsheet and copy a section of it into the clipboard.
-We can paste it into a dataframe with the statement
+We can paste it into a DataFrame with the statement

 ```python
 df_clip = pd.read_clipboard()
 ```

-Going the other way, we can copy the dataframe `df` to the clipboard with `df.to_clipboard()`.
+Going the other way, we can copy the DataFrame `df` to the clipboard with `df.to_clipboard()`.
 From the clipboard, we can paste it into Excel or other applications.
 We're not fans of this -- it makes replication hard if we need to do this again -- but it's awful convenient.
 We heard about it from one of our former students.

-**The top and bottom of a dataframe.** We commonly work with much larger dataframes in which it's unwieldy, and perhaps impossible, to print the whole thing.
+**The top and bottom of a DataFrame.** We commonly work with much larger DataFrames in which it's unwieldy, and perhaps impossible, to print the whole thing.
 So we often look at either the top or bottom:  the first few few or last few observations.
 The statement `df.head(n)` extracts the top `n` observations and `df.tail()` (with no input) extracts the bottom 5.
-This creates a new dataframe, as we see here:
+This creates a new DataFrame, as we see here:

 ```python
 h = df.head(2)